tobinryan/snakeGameFNN/README.md

 ## Acknowledgments
 This Python Snake Game with a feedforward neural network was created as a fun and educational project.
 It demonstrates how reinforcement learning can be used to train AI agents in simple games.
 Feel free to explore and experiment with the code to learn more about the training process and AI-controlled games.

-Enjoy playing and observing the AI's training journey in this Snake Game!
+Enjoy playing and observing the network's training journey in this Snake Game!